 - Support affordable campus housing that is more cost-effective than the surrounding community;

-- Ensure that campus healthcare providers and insurance plans provide a full range of reproductive healthcare, including but not limited to access to medication abortion and referrals to external providers as appropriate or needed.
+- Work to ensure that campus healthcare providers and insurance plans provide a full range of reproductive healthcare, including, but not limited to, access to medication abortion and referrals to external providers as appropriate or needed.